Trams in New Zealand: Milford to Bayswater

 The carriages were sold to Wanganui and Dunedin and converted to electric trams and the steam tram boilers were sold for other uses.
-A single trailer, which became a Dunedin electric tram "Takapuna" No.66, is the sole survivor, at the Otago Early Settlers Museum.
+A single trailer, which became a Dunedin electric tram "Takapuna" No.66, is the sole survivor, with the Otago Early Settlers Museum from the late 1980s, but is being transferred to The Tramway Historical Society based at Ferrymead Christchurch to be restored for use at Ferrymead.

 Christchurch

 Christchurch had steam and horse trams from 1880, then electric trams from 6 June 1905 to 11 September 1954.
 They were replaced by trolleybuses and motor buses.
-A Christchurch heritage tram line was established in the city centre on a loop track in 1995, and reopened on a limited circuit in November 2013 after being temporarily non-operational following the Christchurch earthquake of 2011, which interrupted tramway services while the CBD was cordoned off.
-The Tramway reopened 27 November 2013 on a combination of the original route and an extension that was in progress at the time of the earthquakes.
+A Christchurch heritage tram line was established in the city centre on a loop track in February 1995, and reopened on a limited circuit in November 2013 after being temporarily non-operational following the Christchurch earthquake of 22 February 2011, which interrupted tramway services while the CBD was cordoned off.
+The Tramway reopened on 27 November 2013 on a combination of the original route and an extension that was in progress at the time of the earthquakes.
 There are plans to extend the route in 2014 to include the full pre-earthquake circuit and the extension through the Re:Start Mall and High Street which was nearly complete when the February 2011 earthquake struck.

-The city loop is currently operating on a limited circuit after being reopened 27 November 2013 following the Christchurch earthquake of 2011 which halted services while the CBD was closed off.
-The tramway was being extended in several small stages starting late 2000s and was nearly complete when the 2011 earthquake struck.
+The city loop is currently operating on a limited circuit after being reopened on 27 November 2013 following the Christchurch earthquake of 2011 which halted services while the CBD was closed off.
+The tramway was being extended in several small stages starting the late 2000s and was nearly complete when the 2011 earthquake struck.
 While these proposals are all officially heritage or tourist lines, there is some investigation into later extension or conversion for normal transport use.
 This line was extended in 2014 with the reopening of the full pre-earthquake circuit and the opening of the nearly complete extension through the Re:Start mall and High Street.